About Me

 I’ve also worked as a communications/marketing intern for NSF’s NOIRLab and the EUEC Convention.
 See my resume for more details.

 I offer private stargazing events in the Tucson area, utilizing my large telescopes to provide breathtaking views of the night sky.
 Whether for individuals, families, or as a unique experience for corporate events, these sessions offer a personalized journey through the stars.
+I offer help with setting up and repairing telescopes as well.
 Feel free to visit my booking page.
-I also provide telescope help and repairs as as service.
-For more information, contact me.

 Astronomy Outreach